 Working in Las Vegas: What kind of Job are there in Vegas?

-Although there are ample employment opportunities in the casinos (dealers, restaurant workers, bartenders, hotel management, showroom workers), these are not the only jobs available in Las Vegas.
-In fact, despite the rest of the country’s perception that we all work on the Strip, casino jobs do not even rank in the top 10 employment opportunities in Las Vegas.
+Although there are plenty of employment opportunities in the casinos and hospitality sector (dealers, restaurant workers, bartenders, hotel management, showroom staff, etc.), these aren’t the only—or even the top—jobs in Las Vegas.
+Despite the common perception that everyone works on the Strip, hospitality roles don’t rank in the top 10 occupations by employment or highest-paying fields in the metro area.

 Jobs where you can make a difference: